GoogolDKhan/Tribute-Page/README.md

 # Tribute Page - Uchiha Itachi

 - He is one of the most loved character in animeverse.
-He is also known as **The Dark Knight of the Leaf**.
+- Responsive Web Design

 ## Technologies Used